 The aim of the scheme is to help owners of traditionally constructed farmhouses to understand the heritage value and potential of these structures and to prompt them to consider investments which could protect and enhance that value.
+The scheme aims to support the repair and reuse of historic buildings

-Vernacular farmhouses comprise modest homes constructed using local materials and traditional techniques by 'ordinary' people using locally available materials such as thatch, stone, slate, earth, wattle and unsawn timber following long established folk traditions.
+Vernacular farmhouses comprise modest homes constructed using local materials and traditional techniques by people without formal training using locally available materials such as thatch, stone, slate, earth, wattle and unsawn timber following long established folk traditions.
 'Traditionally constructed' is taken, but not exclusively understood, to mean buildings constructed of solid masonry walls of stone or clay (or a combination of these materials), using lime or earth-based mortars, often with a lime or earthen-based render finish.